Sierra Summit Academy: Closure

 In 2000, Sierra Summit academy began operations as a charter high school to serve the educational needs of the adolescents in treatment at VistaCare Residential Treatment Center located on 4200 E. Ramsey Rd in Hereford, AZ.
 In 2002, Vistacare secured accreditation through the coveted Northcentral Accreditation for schools as a private school.
 Due to requests from local parents, The management of Vistacare leased the 10 acre property adjacent to VistaCare RTC for the purpose of separating, relocating and operating Sierra Summit Academy as an Independent Charter High School.
 Modular buildings were purchased and installed on the sprawling property.
 The school offered seven Classrooms, a Technology lab complete with new computers, Library and administration offices.
-Native plants were donated by AZ State Department of Transportation and students and faculty planted them throughout the campus in a stunning display of conservation. through its small and dedicated faculty, Sierra Summit Academy offered its students a unique balance of academics, life skills and resilience.
-Students and faculty participated in various humanitarian efforts including art shows, donations and community service throughout the region. during its short existence, Sierra Summit academy graduated tens of non-traditional students, many of whom may not have graduated if they had attended regular high schools.
+Native plants were donated by AZ State Department of Transportation and students and faculty planted them throughout the campus.
+Sierra Summit academy graduated tens of non-traditional students, many of whom may not have graduated if they had attended regular high schools.

 In August 2011, the founders also known as of Sierra Summit Academy returned the charter to AZ Charter board.
 On August 8, Arizona State Board for Charter Schools, the state regulator for such institutions, received an email from the board of directors of Sierra Summit Academy stating that due to the loss of location (mortgage payments were too high), the school had unexpectedly closed.
 The Founders also stated they were moving out of state and they were not interested in relocating the school to another location in the area.
 The Charter board granted the permission and released the board of any financial liabilities for disbursement of state funds.
 To date, the Founders continue to provide transcripts and support letters to its students and their families.